Book demo

 If you operate across state lines, you’ll need to implement different withholding methods for each jurisdiction.
 This is why it’s advisable to work with a payroll partner that can seamlessly ensure compliance across multiple states, rather than just one locale.

-See also: What you should know about giving bonus payments to contractors
+See also: What you should know about giving bonus payments to independent contractors

 As mentioned, bonus tax rates can be confusing for both employers and employees.
 This is especially true for employees who are over-withheld, which can be demoralizing and frustrating.